robot-mitya/arduino2/README.md

 arduino2
 ========

 Arduino sketch and libraries for Mitya's controller.
-New sketch is separated to several c++ classes.
+This is second version of the sketch.
+It is separated to several c++ classes.
 IR function is excluded.
 I think that later we'll put it back.
-RoboScript is removed too.
-The idea is that the right place for RoboScript is Android RoboHead, not Arduino controller.